-Are there any non-human people?
-Analyze the following questions in order.
+To think about this topic, analyze the following questions in order.
 First, what is it that makes a person a person.
-Then, are there any non-human animals that have all of those things.
-(You might want to think about the chimpanzees and gorillas who have learned sign language and taught it to their children, the gorilla Koko who had a pet cat and grieved its loss, and who made up new sign-language words, the gorillas and elephants who paint pictures, the chimp who tried to save a colobus monkey from being attacked by other chimps, the gorilla Bintu who fetched a keeper to help an injured human child, and so on.)
+(DO NOT consult any dictionary! -Added 9/30) Then, are there any non-human animals that have all of those things.
+(You might want to think about the chimpanzees and gorillas who have learned sign language and taught it to their children, the gorilla Koko who had a pet cat and grieved its loss, and who made up new sign-language words, the gorillas and elephants who paint pictures, the chimp who tried to save a colobus monkey from being attacked by other chimps, the gorilla Binti Jua who fetched a keeper to help an injured human child, and so on.)
 Explain the best case you can for some non-human animals being people.
 Explain the best case you can against those non-human animals being people.
 (Make sure you do not state these cases as if they are both your personal opinion.
 You must indicate that these are arguments that someone might make, and not necessarily your personal opinion.)
 Say which case is better and explain why.

 Remember, the topic here is to determine whether or not there are any non-human persons, not to decide beforehand that there aren't any, and then bend logic and evidence into whatever shape is necessary to make it look like that conclusion is true.

 If you are reading this and thinking to yourself that there can't be any non-human people no matter what the facts turn out to be, and that you can fulfil this assignment by "explaining" that this unexamined conviction has to be right, you should pick another topic.
 (Of course, if you've spent a lot of time thinking about it, and have come to that conclusion after seriously considering the other side of the issue, you're fine.)